nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 ```

 Admittedly this is a bit of hack, first we start the splitter process and read all the output.
-If the output says `fable: Watching...`, it means the initial JavaScript was emitted (to `src/bin`).
+If the output says `fable: Watching...`, it means the initial JavaScript was emitted (to `src/bin`) and will continue to watch our F# files.
-Once we have that, we can start CRA.
+Once we have that initial JavaScript output, we can start Create React Application.

 Any changes to either `*.js` or  `*.fsx` files will trigger a browser reload and this provides us a rich developer experience.

 ## Enter Elmish

-We wish to use `Fable.Elmish` and position it similar to how [React Redux](https://react-redux.js.org/) works.
+We wish to use `Fable.Elmish` and position it like how [React Redux](https://react-redux.js.org/) works.
-A top level component will contain all the state and expose actions and selections via hooks.
+A top-level component will contain all the state and expose actions and selections via hooks.

 ### React Context

-First we need a wrapper component that will start an **Elmish program**.
+First, we need a wrapper component that will start an **Elmish program**.

 ```fsharp
 #load "../.paket/load/netstandard2.0/client/client.group.fsx"